shiyanhui/hero/README.md

 # Hero

-Hero is a handy, fast and powerful go template engine, which pre-compiles the html templtes to go code.
+Hero is a handy, fast and powerful go template engine, which pre-compiles the html templates to go code.
 It has been used in production environment in [bthub.io](http://bthub.io).

 [![GoDoc](https://godoc.org/github.com/shiyanhui/hero?status.svg)](https://godoc.org/github.com/shiyanhui/hero)